 Difference between living and non-living things:: in our daily life, we face different common types of things around us.
 Our earth contains various kinds of things, which can be living things or non-living things.

-There are plenty of things that complete the ecosystem, such as cat, bird, human, soil, air, water, food, trees, dog, minerals, flowers, etc. There are two types of things, such as living and non-living things.
+There are plenty of things that complete the ecosystem, such as cat, bird, human, soil, air, water, food, trees, dog, minerals, flowers, etc. In addition, there are two types of things, living and non-living things.

-In this article, we will help you to get to know about the difference between living things and non-living things.
+This article will help you get to know about the difference between living and non-living things.
 This differs from the characteristics of both words.
-It helps you to get to know more details about the difference between living things and non-living things.
+It helps you to get to know more details about the difference between living and non-living things

-In this nature, all living things like plants, animals, insects, birds, microorganisms, etc. have one essential feature, which is life.
-That’s why we mean living things by all those creatures of nature that has the lifespan.
+In this nature, all living things like plants, animals, insects, birds, microorganisms, etc., have one essential feature: life.
+So that’s why we mean living things by all those creatures of nature that have a lifespan.

-But things like the bottle, pen, chair, door, computer, mobiles, etc. mean by non-living things.
-These things are not alive.
+But things like the bottle, pen, chair, door, computer, mobiles, etc., mean non-living things.
+This is because these things are not alive.

-All of the living things contain small units called cells.
+All living things contain small units called cells.
 They have the functions to possess life.
 But the non-living things don’t include such types of cells.

 Let’s look at the main characteristics of living and non-living things, their definition, and the difference between the two.